Cyber Solidarity Act

 - financial support for mutual assistance between national authorities in cross-border situations.

-- The European Cybersecurity Incident Review Mechanism would mandate ENISA, upon request, to review and assess threats, known exploitable vulnerabilities and mitigation actions with respect to a specific significant or large-scale cybersecurity incident.
-Following the review and assessment, ENISA would prepare an incident review report and submit it to the relevant parties.
+- The European Cybersecurity Incident Review Mechanism mandates ENISA, upon request, to review and assess threats, known exploitable vulnerabilities and mitigation actions with respect to a specific significant or large-scale cybersecurity incident.
+Following the review and assessment, ENISA prepares an incident review report and submits it to the relevant parties.

 Who?

-- Especially entities in critical sectors could benefit from the support and resources that would be made available under the cybersecurity framework proposed in the Act
+- Especially entities in critical sectors can benefit from the support and resources that are available under the cybersecurity framework proposed in the Act

 Timeline